 If you plan to get the pro version of W3TC, don’t forget to enter and validate your license key here.

 The miscellaneous section does not contain any crucial settings.
 However, if you want to prevent usage tracking, uncheck the box at the bottom.
-Othrewise, you can keep the defaults and ignore it.
+Otherwise, you can keep the defaults and ignore this section altogether.

 After enabling, W3TC adds these debug information as comments to the HTML source code of each page.
-To see it, for example in Google Chrome, right click on a cached page, then click View Page Source, and scroll to the bottom where you can see the comments.
+To see it in Google Chrome, right-click on a cached page, then click View Page Source, and scroll to the bottom where you can see the comments.

 Import and Export Settings

 With the import and export ability, you can easily move settings between sites.

 It can also help if you are setting up a fresh WordPress site with W3TC.
 You can download settings file from another site and import it to the new site.

 The Page Cache settings page is again divided into multiple sections.
 The first one is General.